 Do induction and deepening.

-Set up for "Chair Therapy" where the client can confront or communicate with the Mistake-Making-Part, who will be blamed for every mistake she has ever made in her life.
+Set up for "Chair Work" where the client can confront or communicate with the Mistake-Making-Part, who will be blamed for every mistake she has ever made in her life.

 The situation is set up so that the client will be completely safe in expressing her feelings toward the Mistake-Making-Part.